Janviere-dev/StepUpWorkouts_Plattform/README.md

 Traffic Routing Requests weren’t reaching web-01/web-02.
 Learned to configure Nginx and HAProxy properly for load balancing.

-💡 Final Thoughts
+ Final Thoughts
 This project is more than just code—it's a journey of resilience, learning, and empowerment.
 Every bug fixed and every container deployed is a step toward making fitness accessible and inspiring for all.

-📬 Contact
+ Contact
-For questions, feedback, or collaboration ideas, feel free to reach out via GitHub or email.
+For questions, feedback, or collaboration ideas, feel free to reach out via GitHub or j.munezero@student.com

 ---